jt-schmidt/Amazon_Vine_Analysis/README.md

 The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement (2 pt) -->
+## Summary

+For reviews of Video Games on Amazon, being a paid Vine subscriber appears to indicate there is positivity bias versus non-subscribers due to the 51.06% versus 38.7% delta.
+However, non-subscribers out number subscribers 430 to 1 (40,471:94).
+Due to small subscriber dataset relative to non-subscriber, this leads to conclusion that additional review is necessary for a more confident determination.

+For a more thorough analysis, I would recommend additional analysis which does the following:
+1. Look at overall distribution of ratings for paid vs non-paid instead of limiting view to only 5-star.
+2. Select several Amazon review datasets & repeat this analysis for comparison instead of limiting to the one selected.
+3. Consider a join of REVIEW_ID with CUSTOMER_ID to find out if particular customers have a pattern of providing positive versus negative reviews as does or does not relate to subscription status.
+4. Consider a join of REVIEW_ID with PRODUCT_ID to find out if particular products have a pattern of receiving positive versus negative reviews as does or does not relate to subscription status.